marianne-guilbard/marianne-cv/README.md

 ---

 ## 🧬 About Me
+Passionate about cancer biology, I am particularly drawn to exploring the phenotypic plasticity of tumor cells, including processes such as migration, metastasis, and epithelial–mesenchymal transition.
-Passionate about cancer biology, I specialize in studying ... .
-I am particularly interested in research that bridges fundamental biology with translational applications, aiming to contribute to innovative strategies in oncology.
+More broadly, I am interested in research that bridges fundamental mechanisms with translational perspectives to advance our understanding of cancer progression.

 ---